Federal Housing Finance Agency.

 (b) The Director may offer an employee's written declaration in lieu of testimony.

-(c) If authorized to testify pursuant to this part, an employee may testify as to facts within his or her personal knowledge, but, unless specifically authorized to do so by the Director, the employee must not:
+(c) If authorized to testify pursuant to this part, an employee may testify as to Start Printed Page 9341facts within his or her personal knowledge, but, unless specifically authorized to do so by the Director, the employee must not:

 (1) Disclose confidential or privileged information; or